Key vote on Brexit deal debate fails in Parliament | DW | 22.10.2019

 Johnson said that one response from the government would be to accelerate preparations for a "no-deal" Brexit on October 31.
 Yet he also alluded to another potential way to proceed:

 "But secondly, I will speak to EU member states about their intentions until they have reached a decision.
 And until they reach a decision, we will pause this legislation," Johnson said.
-Pausing the legislation means that should Commons MPs agree on a new timetable to debate the law, a new so-called "program motion," at a later date, then the process could restart.
+Pausing the legislation means that should Commons MPs later agree on a new timetable to debate the law, a new so-called program motion, then the process could restart.

 Opposition Labour leader Jeremy Corbyn said that the House of Commons "has refused to be bounced into debating a hugely significant piece of legislation in just two days, with barely any notice and [no] analysis of the economic impact of this bill."
 He called Johnson "the author of his own misfortune," but also issued an offer to the prime minister: